Chartered Certified Accountants

 On the disposal of a private use element car, any proceeds of sale (or cost if lower) are deducted from any unrelieved expenditure in the single asset pool.
 Any shortfall can be claimed as an additional one off allowance but is restricted to the business use element only.
 Similarly any excess is treated as a taxable profit but only the business related element.

-This includes items such as energy saving boilers, refrigeration equipment, lighting, heating and water systems as well as new cars with CO2 emissions up to 75g/km (reducing to 50g/km from April 2018).
+This includes items such as energy saving boilers, refrigeration equipment, lighting, heating and water systems as well as new cars with CO2 emissions up to 50g/km in April 2018 (prior years 75g/km).

 A 100% allowance is available to all businesses for expenditure on the purchase of new environmentally friendly equipment.